-In accordance with the Deed, the Trustee is entitled to an annual fee, at a rate not exceeding 0.08% per annum on the net asset value of the Fund, subject to a minimum fee of RM18,000 per annum (excluding foreign custodian fees and charges).
+In accordance with the Deed, the Trustee is entitled to an annual fee at a rate not exceeding 0.08% per annum on the net asset value of the Fund, subject to a minimum fee of RM18,000 per annum (excluding foreign custodian fees and charges).

-For the financial year ended 31 December 2020, the Trustee fee is recognised at a rate of 0.08% (2019: 0.08%) per annum on the net asset value of the Fund, subject to a minimum fee of RM18,000 per annum, (excluding foreign custodian fees and charges), calculated on daily basis.
+For the financial year ended 31 December 2021, the Trustee fee is recognised at a rate of 0.08% (2020: 0.08%) per annum of the net asset value of the Fund, calculated on daily basis.

-There will be no further liability to the Trustee in respect of the Trustee fee other than the amounts recognised above.
+There will be no further liability to the trustee in respect of the trustee fee other than the amounts recognised above.